Emmes Acquires Institut Dr. Schauerte, Entering Real World Evidence Market

 She added, "Emmes Europe is growing quickly, and Institut Dr. Schauerte will be joining an integrated team across the UK and EU that is successfully collaborating with colleagues in Canada, India and the U.S. to conduct global clinical trials."

-Dr. Schauerte and IDS' leaders and staff will continue in their current roles.
+Dr. Schauerte and Institut Dr. Schauerte's leaders and staff will continue in their current roles.

+"Emmes and Institut Dr. Schauerte have a combined legacy of over 70 years in business," noted Dr. Dingivan.
+"Our team is looking forward to collaborating to improve the care and treatment of patients throughout the world, leveraging RWE to enhance studies ranging from Phase I to Phase IV, and using our EDC solutions to achieve greater data quality and efficiency for clients."

 About Institut Dr. Schauerte